Alfresco/acs-deployment/README.md

 * See alternative commands and start up [tutorial with AWS support](https://github.com/Alfresco/alfresco-anaxes-shipyard/blob/master/docs/running-a-cluster.md)
 * [Tips and tricks](https://github.com/Alfresco/alfresco-anaxes-shipyard/blob/master/docs/tips-and-tricks.md) for working with Kubernetes and Alfresco Content Services.
-* The Docker Compose and Helm charts downloaded directly from here (github.com) are for a limited trial of the Enterprise version of Alfresco Content Services that goes into read-only mode after 2-days.
+* The Docker Compose and Helm charts downloaded directly from here (github.com) are for a limited trial of the Enterprise version of Alfresco Content Services that goes into read-only mode after 2 days.
  Request an extended 30-day trial at https://www.alfresco.com/platform/content-services-ecm/trial/docker